-That said, selling stocks fearing loss or sudden price falls tend to hurt the portfolio.
+That said, selling stocks fearing loss or sudden price falls tends to hurt the portfolio.
 You might save some money in the short run, but you could be giving up on possible multi-bagger returns.
 This can be reaped by holding shares for a long period.

 Let’s talk about Nifty.
 Not long back, only a year and a half ago, during the early days of COVID-19, Nifty levels were dwindling and were a point of concern.
 In March 2020, the market hit circuit levels, and the Nifty tumbled to fresh lows of 7500 points.
 However, that was a turning point.

 Of course, a once-in-a-lifetime pandemic struck us and changed some things forever, but the course of the market has been unstoppable and resilient, to say the least.
 The Nifty recently breached the 18,000 mark- that is almost a whopping 250% return in 1.5 years!

 Those who held tight on Nifty even in its days of struggle in 2020 and those who showed patience and bought the dips made enormous profits.

 Ideally, one should cut loss-making stocks and rebalance portfolio once in a while, but that doesn’t translate into selling wildly panicking from small corrections.
 The market has responded to staggering highs with small corrections several times.